BHalacsy/Redis-Clone/README.md

 ### Integration

 I would like to down the line, implement the [Blocking operations](https://redis.io/docs/latest/develop/data-types/lists/#blocking-operations-on-lists) for task queueing with something like [Celery](https://docs.celeryq.dev/en/main/getting-started/introduction.html).
-Also plan on making my own full-stack portfolio website with the main database being my redis-clone.
+Also plan on making my own [full-stack portfolio website](https://github.com/BHalacsy/Portfolio-Fullstack) with the main database being my redis-clone.
-Probably will dockerize it.

 ### Pull requests
 Anybody who wants to fidget with it feel free.
 PRs and other feedback are welcome.